 Abruzzo is considered the green lung of Europe due to its three National Parks, one Regional Park and several natural reserves.
 May is one of the best months to explore its nature: you can enjoy spectacular blossoms pretty much everywhere and hiking/walking trails are the ideal activity for those who love the great outdoors.

-Our Cooking, Wine & Walking tour will guide you through the amazing Abruzzo mountains and the fascinating Trabocchi coast, where you can enjoy a special lunch right above the sea.
+Our Cultural, Culinary & Walking Experience in Abruzzo and Cultural, Culinary & E-Cycling Experience in Abruzzo tours will guide you through the amazing Abruzzo mountains and the fascinating Trabocchi coast, where you can enjoy a special lunch right above the sea.

 If you are interested in witnessing a local event, you should come over at the beginning of the month.
 On May 1st Cocullo, a small town located in the Province of L’Aquila, celebrates its patron saint’s holiday with the so called “Festa dei Serpari”, in which the patron saint’s statue is transported in procession covered by many snakes, later released in the surrounding woods.